 When I talked with my good friend Ali, CEO of Efficise, we were debating is outsourcing a win-win scenario, and to both satisfaction, we came to the positive conclusion.
 Outsourcing is an effective bridge to correcting market inefficiencies and empowering the people across the globe.

 Outsourcing is effectively adding more freedom to you and your business.

 The trust factor

 There needs to be a great deal of confidence between you and your “employees”.
-For instance, my VA’s have access to admin account of this website through Lastpass.
+For instance, my VA’s have access to the admin account of this website through LastPass.
 I trust them that much.
 They know that my work is important and the success of my online venture is also their success.
-For that reason I trust Efficise and their team.
+For that reason, I trust Efficise and their team.